icecreammatt/class-website-template/content/review.md

 * What is the output of this command given the sample input:
 `cat sample.txt | awk '{ $1=""; print $0 }'`

-* How do you add a file to the git repository?
+* How do you change git branches, if you would ever need to?

-* git branches?
+* What is going on with the whole pull request thing?